manjarymodi/OMF-Samples/README.md

 # OMF-Samples

-The OSIsoft Message Format (OMF) defines a set of message headers and bodies that can be used to generate compliant messages for ingestion into an on-premises PI System or a cloud-hosted Qi archive.
+The OSIsoft Message Format (OMF) defines a set of message headers and bodies that can be used to generate compliant messages for ingestion into an on-premises PI System or OSIsoft Cloud Services.

 These OMF samples are introductory, language-specific examples demonstrating how to generate OMF messages and send them to a compatible endpoint.
 They are intended as instructional samples only.